Indian locomotive class WAG-9: Introduction

 Newer versions of the WAG-9 feature full Insulated-gate bipolar transistor (IGBT) traction control; the debut model was the WAG-9 31248.
 The class as a whole is denoted by the WAG-9i prefix in its model number, although there is a technical variant of this class named WAG-9H, with the "H" meaning "Heavy".

 The WAG-9H/9Hi locomotives are the second heaviest in regular service in India (after the WAG-12), the only freight-dedicated three-phase AC locomotives in the country, and the only electric locomotives in India fitted with IGBT.
 They are also the freight locomotives with the highest operational speed in India.

 It is similar to the WAP-7 class locomotive but features a different gear ratio, which makes it suitable for heavy freight operations.
 In November 1998, the Chittaranjan Locomotive Works (CLW) started producing these with indigenous components.
 The first of which, named Navyug (New Era), was produced on 14 November 1998.
 Like the WAP-5 units, the WAG-9 has GTO thyristor converters and three-phase asynchronous motors.

-Variants

-The following variants are built from the WAG-9: